cslayers/OWI-535-control-QT/README.md

 # OWI-535-control-QT
 A OWI-535 control App with GUI using Qt.

+This App is develop to the keyboard to control the OWI-535 arm, given that the CD only provide tools for Windows.

 Part of the code is from the blog **NOTBRAINSURGERY**, which was publised at https://notbrainsurgery.livejournal.com/38622.html
 <br/> <br/>

 To use this project, please star it.